tomatopickle/Glox/README.md

  4. Restart Firefox

 ### Note
-You can change the bg.jpg in your chrome folder to any image you prefer
+- You can change the bg.jpg in your chrome folder to any image you prefer
+- It's recommended to use Firefox's default dark theme with this skin